VFW Auxiliary brings Wreaths Across America to the King City Cemetery

 |0

-This work, VFW Auxiliary brings Wreaths Across America to the King City Cemetery [Image 1 of 3], by Eric W. Jones, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, VFW Auxiliary brings Wreaths Across America to the King City Cemetery, by Eric W. Jones, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT